 Description of Blue Velvet Shrimp

-Blue Velvet Shrimp are gorgeous to look.
+Blue Velvet Shrimp are gorgeous to look at.
 Their coloration can vary through a range of blue (from light blue to intense blue but not dark) depending upon genetics, substrate, and diet (read my article how to enhance shrimp color).

 The female blue shrimp are larger than the male shrimp and can grow up to 1 inch while the males usually reach only ¾ of an inch.
 In addition, females are more colorful compared to males.